 Objective: Explore strategies for implementing in-season quota monitoring topic that FIN needed to reexamine.
 In the past, FIN has recommended that in-season quota monitoring for recreational fisheries not be implemented; however, it appears the in-season quota monitoring may become a reality so FIN needs to address this subject.
 The FIN will work in conjunction with the Marine Recreational Information Program (MRIP) to explore this issue.

-Recreational Technical Work Group Team Members:
+Team Members: Recreational Technical Work Group

-This issue was identified during the 2005 facilitated session as a Approach:
+Approach: This issue was identified during the 2005 facilitated session as a keep them abreast of the progress on this issue.